-a) Goods and services tax (GST)

-Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation Office (ATO).
+a) Goods and services tax (GST) Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation Office (ATO).

-Receivables and payables are stated inclusive of GST receivable or payable.
-The net amount of GST recoverable from, or payable to, the ATO is included with receivables or payables in the statement of financial position.
+Receivables and payables are stated inclusive of GST receivable or payable The net amount of GST recoverable from, or payable to, the ATO is included with receivables or payables in the statement of financial position.

 Cash flows are presented on a gross basis.
-The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows b) Current and non-current classification
+The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows.

+b) Current and non-current classification

+b) Current and non-current classification.
 The asset or liability is classified as current if it is expected to be settled within the next 12 months, being the Shire's operational cycle.
 In the case of liabilities where the Shire does not have the unconditional right to defer settlement beyond 12 months, such as vested long service leave, the liability is classified as current even if not expected to be settled within the next 12 months.
-Inventories held for trading are classified as current or non-current based on the Shire's intentions to release for sale.
+Inventories held for trading are classified as current or non-current heads on the Shire's intering the release for selections. based on the Shire's intentions to release for sale.